What Is a 401(k)?

 1. Withdraw the Money

-Withdrawing the money is usually a bad idea unless you urgently need the cash.
-The money will be taxable in the year it's withdrawn.
-You will be hit with the additional 10% early distribution tax unless you are over 59½, permanently disabled, or meet the other IRS criteria for an exception to the rule.
+Withdrawing the money is usually a bad idea unless you urgently need it.
+The money will be taxable for the year it's withdrawn.
+You will be hit with the additional 10% early distribution tax unless you are over 59½, permanently disabled, or meet the other IRS criteria for an exemption from the rule.

-In the case of a Roth 401(k), you can withdraw your contributions (but not any profits) tax free and without penalty at any time as long as you have had the account for at least five years.
-Remember, however, that you're still diminishing your retirement savings, which you may regret later.
+For a Roth 401(k), you can withdraw your contributions (but not any profits) tax-free and without penalty at any time if you have had the account for at least five years.
+However, you're still decreasing your retirement savings, which you may regret later.

 2. Roll Your 401(k) Into an IRA

-By moving the money into an IRA at a brokerage firm, a mutual fund company, or a bank, you can avoid immediate taxes and maintain the account's tax-advantaged status.
-What's more, you will be able to select from among a wider range of investment choices than with your employer's plan.
+Moving the money into an IRA at a brokerage firm, a mutual fund company, or a bank means avoiding immediate taxes and maintaining the account's tax-advantaged status.
+What's more, you can choose from among a wider range of investment choices than with your employer's plan.

-The IRS has relatively strict rules on rollovers and how they need to be accomplished, and running afoul of them is costly.
-Typically, the financial institution that is in line to receive the money will be more than happy to help with the process and prevent any missteps.
+The IRS has relatively strict rules on rollovers and how they need to be accomplished.
+Running afoul of them is costly.
+Typically, the financial institution in line to receive the money will help with the process to prevent any missteps.

 Funds withdrawn from your 401(k) must be rolled over to another retirement account within 60 days to avoid taxes and penalties.

-In many cases, employers will permit a departing employee to keep a 401(k) account in their old plan indefinitely, though the employee can't make any further contributions to it.
+In many cases, employers permit a departing employee to keep a 401(k) account indefinitely in their old plan, though the employee can't contribute further.
 This generally applies to accounts worth at least $5,000.
-In the case of smaller accounts, the employer may give the employee no choice but to move the money elsewhere.
+For smaller accounts, the employer may give the employee no choice but to move the money elsewhere.

-Leaving 401(k) money where it is can make sense if the old employer's plan is well managed and you are satisfied with the investment choices it offers.
-The danger is that employees who change jobs over the course of their careers can leave a trail of old 401(k) plans and may forget about one or more of them.
+Leaving the money where it is makes sense if the former employer's plan is well-managed and you are satisfied with its investment choices.
+The danger is that employees who change jobs throughout their careers can leave a trail of old 401(k) plans and may forget about one or more of them.
 Their heirs might also be unaware of the existence of the accounts.

 4. Move Your 401(k) to a New Employer